Menu:

 Occasionally we have donkeys, ponies and horses that we feel would benefit from being in a smaller group where they would get more attention from just one or two people and not have to deal with the many visitors we have at the Sanctuary.
 When these animals become available we offer them on our Foster Loan Scheme.

 This scheme works as a permanent loan of the animal to an individual or family who is prepared to abide by certain requirements laid down by the Sai Sanctuary.
 Many people have a misguided idea of what fostering is about.
 Almost all the animals that end up in a welfare situation have been neglected or traumatised in some way and many have a ‘history’ about which we have little or no information.
-The popular concept that quiet, easily managed, fully trained children’s riding ponies are available for free from equine rescue societies is a complete nonsense!
+Rescue donkeys are NOT automatically quiet, docile, animals that are good with dogs, cats, and children.
+Similarly, the popular concept that quiet, easily managed, fully trained children’s riding ponies are available for free from equine rescue societies is a complete nonsense!
 Show quality ponies and horses are likewise rarely found in welfare situations unless they are aged or have been damaged in some way.
 Breeding mares, when available, come under our non-breeding policy.

 We ask, therefore, that anyone interested in fostering an equine long term, seriously considers whether they have the facilities, the time, the patience and the love to give to animals which have, in all probability, suffered at the hands of humankind and may be defensive, timid and untrusting.
 Almost all will make a full recovery and become loving pets given time and loads of TLC.
 Many youngsters may be viable for training for both riding and driving but will rarely arrive on your doorstep with these skills!